immersive-web/webxr/input-explainer.md

     }
   }

-  // If the renderId list was empty or a corresponding model could not be found
+  // If the profiles list was empty or a corresponding model could not be found
   // for any entry in it the application could respond by not rendering the
   // device at all or rendering a generic device that is not intended to be a
   // visual match.
 This sample chooses the latter approach.